-- Divorce lawyers are, by and large, liars.
-There are too many of us, so the competition for clients is fierce.
-And so most (not just some, most) divorce lawyers will tell you whatever they believe you want to hear so that you will give them your money.
+- There are too many divorce lawyers, so the competition for clients is fierce.
+And so some divorce lawyers will tell you whatever they believe you want to hear so that you will give them your money.
 They will thus give you a warped and rosy picture of divorce, which will lead to you being deceived and fleeced.
+Buyer beware.

-- Friends, no matter how well-meaning, generally do not know divorce law or procedure, and if you listen to their legal opinions or take their legal advice, you will, more often than not, be led painfully astray.
+- Your friends, no matter how well-meaning, generally do not know divorce law or procedure, and if you listen to their legal opinions or take their legal advice, you will, more often than not, be led painfully astray.

 7. Be mentally and emotionally prepared to have very little free time between having to juggle the demands of your life and the demands of your divorce.

 Your divorce is going to be, at best, a part-time job and at worst a second full-time job.
 But take heart in remembering it will only be temporary.

 8. Think about and determine what really matters to you in your life.
 Nothing helps distill your values quite like divorce.